graphcore/examples/gnn/schnet/pytorch_geometric/README.md

-# Molecular property prediction on IPU using SchNet - Training with PyTorch Geometric
+# Molecular Property Prediction on IPU using SchNet - Training

 In this notebook an SchNet GNN is used to perform graph classification for molecular property prediction.
 The model has been optimised for Graphcore's IPU.